 Emirates Sky Cargo maintains perishables supply chains

 The Air Cargo News reports that the Emirates Sky Cargo maintains a perishable chain.
 It believes that during this time it has worked to maintain perishables supply chain.
-It is also working quickly to restore the international connection of its cargo.
+It is also working quickly to restore the global connection of its cargo.

 Hence, the company has increased its network goals.
 It raised them from 35 in March to 130 in October.
 It also provided air freight capacity for its freighter aircraft and in the belly hold of passenger flights.
 According to the company, Emirates planes carry about 500 tons of food a day around the world.